Employee Engagement

 5. How would you rate your work-life balance?

 Without a healthy work-life balance in the workplace, employees can quickly burn out and feel stressed.
-Too much stress over a long period of time can seriously impact impact employee health.
+Too much stress over a long period of time can seriously impact employee health.

 Making work-life balance a priority is key to retaining employees and attracting candidates.
 In fact, 73% of workers rate work-life balance higher than salary when considering a job.

 By asking these employee satisfaction survey questions, you’ll have a better sense of how engaged or disengaged employees are.
-Then you can use those insights to make plans for meaningful change.
+Then, you can use those insights to make plans for meaningful change.

 6. Do you believe our organization is flexible and open when it comes to change?

 When employees take time to complete your surveys and give feedback, it’s with the hope that this will bring about positive change.
-Being open to change is a common trait across all successful employee engagement companies – from apple to Nvidia.
+Being open to change is a common trait across all successful employee engagement companies – from Apple to Nvidia.

 That’s because showing a willingness to change gives employees faith in the future of your organization.
 It gives them confidence that if they express concerns to management, these will be addressed.
 For these reasons, it’s essential to ask this question in your next employee satisfaction survey.